 Over the past ten years, Deb has been thinking about how organizations like Waldorf Schools can achieve the maximum for their mission.
 She notes that a poorly organized nonprofit can make difficult work even harder, and can have direct effects on the output of an organization.
 “I have this burning need to figure this out and be able to take that into my work,” she said.

-Although she has to commute a few hours every month for the intensive sessions in the mission-driven organization program, she says she loves coming to Brattleboro.
+Although she has to commute a few hours every month for the intensive sessions in the management program, she says she loves coming to Southern Vermont.
 “It’s fun,” she said.
 Best of all, Marlboro is able to mesh with a working person’s life and other responsibilities.
 “They treat you like an adult, and it helps.
 It really makes a big difference.”